chanonroy/currency-exchange-app/README.md

 - Break down the `<ExchangeWidget />` component into more manageable and testable components.

 - Leverage the [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) to create more functional state mutation.
-Bring in actions and dispatchers.
+Bring in action dispatchers and reducers.

 - Write more extensive unit tests on all components and bring in a thin e2e testing suite using [Cypress](https://www.cypress.io/).